AndreCI/DL_p2/README.md

     - [x] data set and prediction visualization
     - [ ] initializers
     - [ ] other activation functions: leaky relu, sigmoid, etc.

+### Additional infos
+following the instructions and training setup from the exercises you should be able to get less than 10% error on the test set with an MLP with tanh activations (for the 2nd miniproject). (slack)